sous-chefs/dhcp/README.md

 Requirements
 ============
-Tested on the following with Chef11:
+Tested on the following with Chef 11 and Chef 12:
 * `Ubuntu 12.04`
 * `CentOS 6`